scrna1/6 Jupyter Notebook lamindata

 !
 220 terms not validated in feature 'columns' in slot 'var.T': 'ENSG00000230699', 'ENSG00000241180', 'ENSG00000226849', 'ENSG00000272482', 'ENSG00000264443', 'ENSG00000242396', 'ENSG00000237352', 'ENSG00000269933', 'ENSG00000286863', 'ENSG00000285808', 'ENSG00000261737', 'ENSG00000230427', 'ENSG00000226822', 'ENSG00000273373', 'ENSG00000259834', 'ENSG00000224167', 'ENSG00000256374', 'ENSG00000234283', 'ENSG00000263464', 'ENSG00000203812', ...

-→ fix typos, remove non-existent values, or save terms via: curator.slots['var.T'].cat.add_new_from('columns')
+→ fix organism 'human', fix typos, remove non-existent values, or save terms via: curator.slots['var.T'].cat.add_new_from('columns')

 not annotating with 36283 features for slot var.T as it exceeds 1000 (ln.settings.annotation.n_max_records)

 Some Ensembl gene IDs don’t validate because they stem from an older version of Ensembl.
-If we wanted to be 100% sure that all gene identifiers are valid Ensembl IDs you can import the genes from an old Ensembl version into the Gene registry (see guide).
+If we wanted to be 100% sure that all gene identifiers are valid Ensembl IDs you can import the genes from an old Ensembl version into the Gene registry (see ).
 One can also enforce this through the .var.T schema by setting schema.maximal_set=True, which will prohibit any non-valid features in the dataframe.

 artifact.describe()